DIY Cat Cooling Stations on a Budge-Viva Essence Pet

 Conclusion

-Summer heat doesn’t have to be uncomfortable for pets.
+The summer heat of 2026 doesn’t have to be uncomfortable for pets.
 Between quick hacks, DIY projects, and inspiration from others, homemade cooling solutions are easy and affordable.
 You can also revisit this guide anytime via our DIY Cat Cooling Stations archive for updates.